 List of Southern California Outlet Malls

 Alpine, San Diego County: The Viejas Outlet Center is tucked away in the mountains east of San Diego, offers you a beautiful, park-like setting for your shopping.
 It's also conveniently located for travelers heading in and out of San Diego on Interstate 8.
 Here's a link to the Viejos Outlets website.
-Or, to view our pictures of the mall, you may see our own Viejas Outlet Center,
+If this link gets broken (because the mall frequently updates this page,) you should find the Viejos Casino home page still works fine.
+Or, to view our pictures of the mall, you may see our Viejas Outlet Center page.

 Barstow/San Bernardino County: You'll discover 2 adjacent outlet centers in Barstow: the bustling Outlets at Barstow, and the struggling Barstow Factory Merchant Outlet Center.
 Although located in San Bernardino County, the Barstow outlets aren't actually conveniently located to the other cities of Southern California.
 However, if you're heading north along Interstate 15 to Las Vegas, Nevada, you'll find that the Barstow Outlet Malls make a great rest break and chance for some bargain-hunting fun!
 Here's the Outlets at Barstow website.
 The other mall doesn't have a website, but you can see its small store roster